 Current conventional approaches compared to the MusicallyFluent model

-Of course, you might not want to be musically fluent and simply want to play a few familiar tunes.
-But in most cases, learning to play music on the keys in a linear, step-by-step way, gives very stiff and precarious results that are musically unsatisfying, to say the least.
+However, in most cases, learning to play music on the keys in a linear, step-by-step way, gives very stiff and precarious results that are musically unsatisfying, to say the least.
 The amount of work needed to learn just one piece is enormous.
-And you will need to keep rehearsing or your fingers will forget how to play it.
+And you will need to keep rehearsing or your fingers may well forget how to play it.

 The MusicallyFluent approach teaches you to understand how music unfolds logically within a solid underlying rhythmic and tonal structure.
 Then you can learn music far more quickly, deeply and play with complete musical sense and natural unforced expressiveness, from the outset.
 There is no need to enforce set fingerings, learn hands separately, play with the metronome to maintain the pulse or “add” contrived expression to try to make it sound musical.
-You simply communicate musical meaning instantly through your clear understanding of the patterns you are playing on the piano keyboard.
-This spontaneous expressiveness is produced in the same natural way that you do it when communicating in your native language when you speak: fluently!
+You simply communicate musical meanings instantly through clear understanding of the patterns you are playing on the keyboard.
+This spontaneous expressiveness is produced in the same natural way that you do when speaking in your native language as you converse: fluently!